'People Around The President Are Trying To Stop Him,' 'Times' Journalist Says

 And what happens is that they end up with this incredible witness, someone who has credibility, someone who has access and who has a very good ability to recall the facts and including writing notes in memos to himself between him and his chief of staff that document these conversations.
 In an investigation, that type of witness is hugely consequential.
 And in this case, the president's lawyer was that person against the president.

-On Trump's tendency to demand loyalty at all cost from his advisors
+On Trump's tendency to demand loyalty at all cost from his advisers

 It puts these people around him in the situation where they sort of have to choose.
 Are they going to do everything that he says?
-Are they going to do some of the things that he says or are they just going to quit?
+Are they going to do some of the things that he says, or are they just going to quit?
 And what are these different people's tolerances for Trump's behavior and what they're willing to do?
 Trump, in many ways, is sort of this human MRI machine where he sort of is able to come and reveal what is inside of someone and what motivates them and what they are willing to do.
 [Former White House Chief of Staff] John Kelly sticks around until he basically figures out: I can't do this anymore.
 I can't do it. ...
 [And] I just don't have the ability to continue this effort.

 So that is the thing about Trump ... what he puts the people around him through and how they have to make these decisions, these calculations about what's important to them.
 To McGahn, he had a never-again opportunity to remake the court.
 No president would give one person so much sway over the people [they] are putting on their court.
-In previous administrations, there'd be panels of folks that would look at resumes and and go through this whole process.
-But McGahn had it all streamlined and he could essentially pick the judges.
+In previous administrations, there'd be panels of folks that would look at resumes and go through this whole process.
+But McGahn had it all streamlined, and he could essentially pick the judges.
 So he's a huge believer in that.
 And because of that, [he] puts up with things that most people in Washington probably wouldn't.

 On the final sentence of his book: "The president had bent Washington to his will"

 On Feb.
 14 of 2017, less than a month into the presidency, Donald Trump clears the Oval Office and he asked Jim Comey to end the [Michael] Flynn investigation.
 Jim Comey makes a memo about this.
 And then that May, after Comey [is] fired, I write a story about that memo and it creates such an eruption in Washington.
-The following day, Mueller is appointed and it looks like he's going to be doing this massive investigation of the president.
+The following day, Mueller is appointed, and it looks like he's going to be doing this massive investigation of the president.
 The disclosure at the time that Trump had asked Comey to end the Flynn investigation really shook the ground, and it really put Trump on a different footing and this story on a path unlike any other, because it looked like it was a president trying to use his power to protect himself.

 This past spring, the president's attorney general, Bill Barr, went to court and asked the court to throw out Mike Flynn's guilty plea.
 In that sense, the president's Justice Department was asking the court to end the Flynn investigation.
 And if you've watched this story, you can't help but look at that and say Donald Trump bent Washington to his will.
 He got his own Justice Department to do what Jim Comey wouldn't do in the first month of his presidency.